aakashvishwakarma/Python-work/README.md

 # Test work on Python

 This is a test work for Weebhook using ngrok on port 8080 for the Demo.
-I have addede a webhook in jenkins as well to trigger build automatically.
+I have addede a webhook in jenkins as well to trigger build automatically..